Facts, Info, and Questions

 What to Do

 It’s not always easy to tell the difference between a bee swarm and a beehive, so if you’re unsure of what you’ve found in your garden or on tree branches outside, it may help to know these facts.
 Only bees that have survived the winter and are ready to leave will swarm, making swarms a sign that bee populations are healthy.
 This means there’s less chance for population decline in later years.
-Don’t exterminate them in order to maintain this probability.
+Don’t exterminate the swarm of bees in order to maintain this probability.
 Instead, follow these steps.

 A swarm of honey bees is a scary sight, especially if you’ve never seen one before.
 It’s understandable that they may cause worry and panic in people who have not dealt with them any other time.
 However, these insects are only looking for an alternative home to make more room for their population which means they usually pose no threat at all to you or others.
+Unless you are allergic to bees.

-Spread the word and distance yourself
+Spread the word and distance yourself, slow movement, and no loud sounds.

-Contact A Bee Removal Service
+Contact A Bee Relocation Service

 When it comes to bees, you need to contact a bee removal service that prioritizes their survival.
 We at Lucky Bees not only prioritize the wellbeing of the bees during relocation but also the environment and its inhabitants.